Aliuken/JobVacanciesApp_Java17/README.md

 > * **tableFieldCode**: Which is the filtered field name (one of the codes defined in [TableField](https://github.com/Aliuken/JobVacanciesApp_Java17/blob/main/src/main/java/com/aliuken/jobvacanciesapp/model/entity/enumtype/TableField.java)).
 > * **tableFieldValue**: Which is the filtered field value.
 > * **tableOrderCode**: Which is a value that determines the field to be sorted and the sort direction (one of the codes defined in [TableOrder](https://github.com/Aliuken/JobVacanciesApp_Java17/blob/main/src/main/java/com/aliuken/jobvacanciesapp/model/entity/enumtype/TableOrder.java)).
-> * **pageSize**: Which the size of each page (one of the values defined in [TablePageSize](https://github.com/Aliuken/JobVacanciesApp_Java17/blob/main/src/main/java/com/aliuken/jobvacanciesapp/model/entity/enumtype/TablePageSize.java)).
+> * **pageSize**: Which is the size of each page (one of the values defined in [TablePageSize](https://github.com/Aliuken/JobVacanciesApp_Java17/blob/main/src/main/java/com/aliuken/jobvacanciesapp/model/entity/enumtype/TablePageSize.java)).
 > * **pageNumber**: Which is the number of the current page.

 ### 3.5.
 Data technologies